sunfounder/pico-2w-kit/docs/source/pyproject/py_room_temp_meter.rst

 **Conclusion**

 Congratulations!
-You've built a functional Room Temperature Meter using the Raspberry Pi Pico 2w.
-This project not only demonstrates how to interface analog sensors and I2C devices but also provides practical experience with temperature measurement and display technologies.
+You've built a functional Room Temperature Meter using the Raspberry Pi Pico 2 W. This project not only demonstrates how to interface analog sensors and I2C devices but also provides practical experience with temperature measurement and display technologies.

 Feel free to enhance and customize your temperature meter by adding new features or integrating other sensors.
 This project serves as a solid foundation for exploring environmental monitoring and control systems.